 Elizaville Diner, Elizaville NY.

-Former owners Dale Strong and Brian Pitcher had scoured neighboring states for the perfect diner to bring to Elizaville and place next to the existing Deli, overlooking the water.
+Former owners Dale and Brian had scoured neighboring states for the perfect diner to bring to Elizaville and place next to the existing Deli, overlooking the water.
 The Eat Well Diner was the most original, unique and perfectly sized diner they came across, kept intact and protected underneath more modern additions.
 The two purchased the building three days before its scheduled demolition for a new car dealership, and proceeded to detach the original diner from what had been added around it.
 The Eat Well served coffee throughout the demolition process, only stopping when the power was disconnected.

-After the diner arrived and was set on its new foundation in Elizaville, the restorative work began.
-Dale and Brian had assumed the original interior had a green tone with brass trim, but once they carefully removed the years of nicotine and cooking grease, they found the interior was a blue and stainless steel, to match the exterior.
+After the diner arrived and was set on its new foundation in Elizaville, the restoration work began.
+The original interior looked as if it had a green tone with brass trim, but once the years of nicotine and cooking grease were carefully removed, it revealed itself to be a blue and stainless steel, to match the exterior.

 Elizaville Diner, Elizaville NY.